Boring Lava Field: Recent activity and current threats

 Sometime less than 100,000 years ago, magma at Battle Ground Lake in Washington state interacted with water to form the eponymous maar volcano, destroying a lava flow dated to 100,000 years ago.
 The last volcanic center to form in the field was Beacon Rock, a cinder cone produced by eruptions about 57,000 years ago, which was eroded by the Missoula Floods to leave only its central volcanic plug.
 While the known volcanic vents in the Boring Lava Field are extinct, the field itself is not considered extinct.
-However, the probability for future eruptions in the Portland–Vancouver metropolitan area is "very low".
+The probability of future eruptions in the Portland–Vancouver metropolitan area is very low.
 It is rare that more than 50,000 years pass without an eruption in the region; given the past eruptive history of the field, an eruption is predicted to occur once every 15,000 years on average.

 About half of the Boring Lava Field eruptions took place in what are today densely populated areas of the Portland–Vancouver metropolitan area.
 Though the formation of a small cinder cone vent might not extend far beyond its surroundings, depending on location, similar eruptions could lead to deposition of volcanic ash that could lead to serious infrastructural consequences, covering large areas.
 A larger eruption, like the ones that built Larch Mountain or Mount Sylvania, could span years to decades.
 It is unclear where exactly a future eruption might take place, but it would probably occur in the northern portion of the field.

 Many seismic faults in the northeastern section of the northern Willamette Valley formed as a result of intrusions of Boring Lava, as supported by their orientation, lengths, displacements, age, and proximity to Boring Lava intrusions.
 Though intrusions from any future eruptions at the Boring field are "probably minimal", Boring Lava might play a role in determining the intensity of ground shaking during future earthquakes in the area.